google/zetasql/docs/conversion_functions.md

 The format clause for `TIMESTAMP` has an additional optional clause called `AT TIME ZONE timezone_expr`, which you can use to specify a specific time zone to use during formatting.
-If this optional clause is not included, your current time zone is used.
+If this optional clause isn't included, your current time zone is used.

 **Conversion rules**